Planned community: Ukraine

+During its Soviet period, there were number of projects carry out in Ukraine as part of the All-Union urban development programs.
+In 1920s-1930s cities throughout the Soviet Union were "redeveloped" and had new neighborhoods created known as "Sots-gorodok" or "Sots-misto".
+After the World War II that program was discontinued, but number of cities still have some of their neighborhoods named after that program.
+Some city neighborhoods were developed as hubs for science development and were named as Akademgorodok which could be traced among many cities of the former Soviet Union.
+There also were built special cities like "Atomgrad" (cities of nuclear scientists), "Goroda Energetikov" (cities of power installers), city-satellites of hydropower plants, etc. (Teplodar, Enerhodar, Pivdennoukrainsk, Svitlodarsk, Svitlovodsk and many others).

 Horishni Plavni, founded in the 1960 as Komsomolsk, is the most prosperous planned city in Ukraine, depending on the internationally important iron ore mining business.
+The city was built by method of "community effort" (Soviet Union unpaid labor) and Komsomol activism.

 Prypiat is another new city in Ukraine built in 1970.
 The city was abandoned on 27 April 1986 after the Chernobyl nuclear disaster.
 On 26 April the city had 50,000 habitants, the majority working at the Chernobyl nuclear power plant.
 Now the abandoned town is highly contaminated by radiation.
 Most of the Prypiat's former inhabitants were resettled to Slavutych which was planned and built for that purpose.

 United Kingdom

 The Romans planned many towns in Britain, but the settlements were changed out of all recognition in subsequent centuries.
-The town of Winchelsea is said to be the first post-Roman new town in Britain, constructed to a grid system under the instructions of King Edward I in 1280, and largely completed by 1292.
-Another claimant to the title is Salisbury, established in the early 13th century by the then Bishop of Sarum.
+The town of Winchelsea is said to be the first post-Roman new town in Britain, constructed to a grid system under the instructions of Edward I in 1280, and largely completed by 1292.
+Another claimant to the title is Salisbury, established in the early 13th century by the Bishop of Sarum.
 The best known pre-20th-century new town in the UK was undoubtedly the Edinburgh New Town, built in accordance with a 1766 master plan by James Craig, and (along with Bath and Dublin) the archetype of the Georgian style of British architecture.

 England

-The term "new town" often refers in the UK to towns built after World War II under the New Towns Act 1946.
+The term "new town" often refers in the UK to towns built after World War II under the New Towns Acts.
 These were influenced by the garden city movement, launched around 1900 by Ebenezer Howard and Sir Patrick Geddes and the work of Raymond Unwin, and manifested at Letchworth Garden City and Welwyn Garden City in Hertfordshire.

-Following World War II, some 28 projected towns were designated as New Towns under the 1946 Act, and were developed partly to house the large numbers of people whose homes had been destroyed by the Luftwaffe during WW2 and partly to move parts of the population out of (mainly Victorian) urban slums.
+Following World War II, some 17 projected new towns were designated under the New Towns Act 1946 (9 & 10 Geo.
+6. c.
+68), and were developed partly to house the large numbers of people whose homes had been destroyed by the Luftwaffe during WW2 and partly to move parts of the population out of (mainly Victorian) urban slums.
 New Towns policy was also informed by a series of wartime commissions, including: